pucelle/vscode-css-navigation/README.md

 ### Can I change definition order to make Sass files are always come before CSS files?

 No, VSCode always sort the definition results, seems in name order.
-If you don't like duplicate css definitions, you can remove the `css` in `activeCSSFileExtensions` option, or compile css file to the same folder, and keep `ignoreSameNameCSSFile` as `true`.
+If you don't like duplicate css definitions, you can remove the `css` in `activeCSSFileExtensions` option.

 There is a `ignoreFilesBy` option, you may specify to ignore css files listed in your `.gitignore`.